 AquaVenture Holdings is a multinational provider of WAAS (Water-as-a-Service) solutions that provide customers a reliable and cost-effective source of clean drinking and processed water primarily under long-term contracts that minimize capital investment by the customer.
 The company offers point-of-use filtered water systems and related services to more than 55,000 institutional and commercial customers across the U.S. and Canada, and desalination and wastewater treatment solutions to governmental, municipal, industrial and hospitality customers throughout the Americas.

-The Goodwin team was led by partners Mark Burnett, James Matarese and Blake Liggio and associates Caitlin Tompkins, Kristen Armstrong and Kvehl McDermott and included Milena Tantcheva, Mohammed Alvi, John Ilardo and Wiechi Liu (Debt), Dan Karelitz and Benjamin Gossels (Tax), Christopher Stamos and Jacqueline Klosek (Intellectual Property/Privacy), Sarah Bock, James Devendorf and Tony Guan (ERISA), Robert Hale and Christina Bitter (Employment), Jennifer Burns Luz (Litigation), Richard Matheny (CFIUS), Nathan Brodeur (Environmental), Cecilia Lockner (Risk/Insurance), Paul Jin, Kara Kuritz and Matthew Wheatley (Antitrust) and Andre Garron and Jessica Craig (Corporate Matters).
+The Goodwin team was led by partners Mark Burnett, James Matarese and Blake Liggio and associates Caitlin Tompkins, Kristen Armstrong and Kvehl McDermott and included Milena Tantcheva, Mohammed Alvi, John Ilardo and Wiechi Liu (Debt), Dan Karelitz and Benjamin Gossels (Tax), Jacqueline Klosek (Intellectual Property/Privacy), Sarah Bock, James Devendorf and Tony Guan (ERISA), Robert Hale and Christina Bitter (Employment), Jennifer Burns Luz (Litigation), Richard Matheny (CFIUS), Nathan Brodeur (Environmental), Cecilia Lockner (Risk/Insurance), Paul Jin, Kara Kuritz and Matthew Wheatley (Antitrust) and Andre Garron and Jessica Craig (Corporate Matters).